joe-ai-tech/GTS/README.md

 # Anonymous GitHub

-This is a PyTorch implementation of the paper "XXX".
+This is a PyTorch implementation of the paper "Discrete Graph Structure Learningfor Forecasting Multiple Time Series".

 ## Installation